vangeytedvg/Diary/info.md

       text editor to nothing
     Ok - When closing the app.
 Check if the text editor is dirty, if so, save the changes, no questions asked.

+2) Check setting the width of a line (wrapping)
+    - lineWrapMode, lineWrapColumnOrWidth